 These people gone under the sway of craving for births—

-Look at them trembling with their egotistic selfishness,
+Look at them trembling in their egotistic selfishness,

 Seeing it so, fare unselfish in this life,